 Outside of sport, Chantel is a PhD student researching inclusive policy in the lives of people with disability.

 Sport is an essential part of Toby’s life, with a busy schedule of playing and coaching four times a week across basketball, football, futsal and soccer.
-He has represented SA at National competitions and works hard to be the best coach he can be, achieving a level one-basketball coach accreditation and coaching a mainstream junior soccer team on Saturday’s.
+He has represented SA at National competitions in AFL, basketball and soccer.
+Toby strives to be the best coach he can be, achieving a level one-basketball coach accreditation, having coached basketball in the Inclusive League for the past 4 years.
+Toby intends to attain his Level 1 AFL Coaching accreditation in 2020.

 He is an ‘Athlete Leader’ with Special Olympics and excited to bring his experience to the Group.